-Robert Kiyosaki and Investor Group Visit Mahogany Bay Village in Belize
+Robert Kiyosaki and Real Estate Investors Visit Mahogany Bay Village

 On April 6, 2017 San Pedro welcomed Robert Kiyosaki and over 100 private investors, real estate authors, and personal finance educators for a tour of the new resort and residential development at Mahogany Bay Village on Ambergris Caye, Belize.
 The group was part of The Real Estate Guys™ 15th annual Investor Summit at Sea™.